Cochrane Style Manual

 Pharmaceutical drug names

 Refer to pharmaceutical drugs using the Recommended International Nonproprietary Name (generic name; rINN; see note below), rather than the brand name.
 This system helps avoid confusion where common names for drugs differ around the world; for example, acetaminophen is commonly used in the USA, but it is more commonly known as paracetamol (also the rINN) in the UK.
+For common drugs like paracetamol, give both versions the first time of use.
 If needed, however, place the brand name in brackets after the rINN.
 A rINN should start with a lower-case letter, while a brand name starts with an upper-case letter.
 For example, the rINN for one type of antibiotic is ‘ciprofloxacin’.
 This could be presented as ‘ciprofloxacin’ alone or ‘ciprofloxacin (Ciproxin)’ if essential, but not as ‘Ciproxin’ alone.

-Useful resources for locating or checking the rINN are the British National Formulary (which provides information on medicines prescribed in the UK), the WHO MedNet (which can be accessed for free upon registration), and the WHO Model Formulary (which provides comprehensive information on medicines in the WHO Model List of Essential Medicines).
+Useful resources for locating or checking the rINN are the British National Formulary (which provides information on medicines prescribed in the UK), the WHO SOINN (which is free to access upon registration), and the WHO Model Formulary (which provides comprehensive information on medicines in the WHO Model List of Essential Medicines).

 Note: “International Nonproprietary Names (INN) facilitate the identification of pharmaceutical substances or active pharmaceutical ingredients.
 Each INN is a unique name that is globally recognized and is public property.
 A nonproprietary name is also known as a generic name."
-World Health Organization, Essential Drugs and Medicine Policy, International Nonproprietary Names. www.who.int/medicines/services/inn/en/ (accessed 7 July 2015).
+(World Health Organization, International Nonproprietary Names Programme and Classification of Medical Products, International Nonproprietary Names. www.who.int/medicines/services/inn/en/ (accessed 3 May 2024)).

-There is no need to use trademark symbols (® or ™) with brand names.
-These symbols (® for registered; ™ for unregistered) are intended for use by owners of brand names to assert their ownership in their own documentation and advertising.
-There is no need to use these symbols with drug or product names in Cochrane Reviews, but brand names should always have an initial capital letter and correct spelling.
+Brand names should always have an initial capital letter and correct spelling.
+Do not use trademark symbols (® for registered; ™ for unregistered) with drug or product names in Cochrane reviews - they are intended for use by owners of brand names to assert their ownership in their own documentation and advertising.
 If there is potential misunderstanding or ambiguity about the status of a name, the text should make it clear that it is a brand name, with the company name added if needed.

 Organism names